everboxer/pr-reviewer-ai/README.md

 </a>
 </p>

-[Deploy this function on everboxer](#deploy-your-own-code-review-bot-in-3-simple-steps), and you will get a GitHub 🤖 to review changed source code files in Pull Requests....(truncated for brevi
+[Deploy this function on everboxer](#deploy-your-own-code-review-bot-in-3-simple-steps), and you will get a GitHub 🤖 to review changed source code files in Pull Requests....(truncated for brevity)...